kaz-utashiro/greple/docs/index.md

     are processed.

     This is similar to string macro defined by following **define** command.
-But macro expantion is done by simple string replacement, so you have to use **expand** to define option composed by multiple arguments.
+But macro expansion is done by simple string replacement, so you have to use **expand** to define option composed by multiple arguments.